Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] Verify you are able to connect to the SSH node using openssh with the generated `ssh_config` in the destination directory
 - [ ] Verify you are able to connect to the SSH node using `tsh` with the identity file in the destination directory
-- [ ] Verify you are able to connect to the SSH node using the SSH multiplexer service

 With a Postgres DB registered to the Teleport cluster: